passivedns/PassiveDNS.github.io/content/docs/installation/development.md

 next: docs/user-guide/
 ---

-This page explains how to run the app in development environment
+This page explains how to run the app in development environment.

+## Requirements

+In order to properly run the application, you need at least the following installed:
+- Git
+- Docker

 ## Installation

 Start of by downloading or cloning the [pdns-docker](https://github.com/passivedns/pdns-docker/) repository